dushankw/rmit-usap-2016/README.md

 ### Preface

-This document will guide you in using Amazons config-as-code product (CloudFormation) to create an EC2 instance to serve as your Puppet Master.
+This document will guide you in using Amazon's config-as-code product (CloudFormation) to create an EC2 instance to serve as your Puppet Master.

 Read the following links (especially if you have never used Amazon Web Services before)